 - Liaise with the AFL and other international AFL affiliated groups on behalf of AFLC members

-- Promotes the safety and security of all players and team officials by following and promoting its National Policy on Member Protection and Respect (Click here for more information ).
+- Promote the safety and security of all players and team officials by following and promoting our policies and guidelines (Click here for more information ).